Friedrich Engelhorn

-Curriculum Vitae
+Early life

-Friedrich Engelhorn was born on 17 July 1821 in Mannheim, where his father was a brewery master and pub owner.
-At the age of nine he was sent to the local grammar school, but left the school four years later and took up an apprenticeship to become a goldsmith.
-After the traditional journey, which led him to Mainz, Frankfurt, Munich, Vienna, Geneva, Lyon and Paris, in 1847 Engelhorn opened a goldsmith’s shop in his hometown.
+Friedrich Engelhorn was born on 17 July 1821 in Mannheim, where his father was a head brewer and pub owner.
+At the age of nine, he started attending the local lyceum, but left the school four years later and took up a 3-year apprenticeship to become a goldsmith.
+In 1847 after travelling to Mainz, Frankfurt, Munich, Vienna, Geneva, Lyon and Paris as a wandering journeyman, Engelhorn opened a goldsmith’s shop in his hometown.

-As an after effect of the 1848 revolution his business began to suffer from economic problems, which is why Engelhorn established a private gasworks in Mannheim.
-He produced and sold bottled gas, which was used for lighting pubs and workshops.
-Three years later Engelhorn became tenant of the public gasworks and began lighting the city`s streets with gas.
+Due to economic upheaval resulting from the 1848 revolution, his goldsmithery business began to deteriorate, which led him in summer of 1848 to establish with his two partners in Mannheim a private gasworks that produced and sold bottled gas used for lighting pubs and workshops.
+Because of his experience with gas manufacture, in 1851 Engelhorn was put in charge of building a new public gasworks in Mannheim; subsequently he became its manager after the works started operation in December of that year.

 As director of BASF

-When producing gas from coal big amounts of tar were left as by-product.
-In 1856 William Perkin discovered that tar could be used to make synthetic dyes from aniline.
-Engelhorn recognised quickly the opportunities Perkin`s discovery could have for his own business and founded a small aniline and dyestuff factory, which was located not far away from the Mannheim gasworks.
-In 1861 he started producing fuchsin.
+In 1856 William Henry Perkin discovered a process to make the first commercial synthetic organic dye from aniline in the coal tar distillate.
+Engelhorn quickly realised that there was a business opportunity for application of Perkin`s discovery to the large amounts of coal tar (resulting from manufacture of lighting gas from coal) - consequently, he founded a small aniline and dyestuff factory not far away from the Mannheim gasworks.
+In 1861 that factory began producing fuchsin.

-Four years later Engelhorn wanted to enlarge his engagement in the chemical industry and with several partners he founded the “Badische Anilin- & Soda-Fabrik” (BASF) on 6 April 1865.
+Four years later Engelhorn wanted to enlarge his engagement in the chemical industry and with several partners, he founded the “Badische Anilin- & Soda-Fabrik” (BASF) on 6 April 1865.
 But the businessmen had problems finding a location for their new company.
-At first they wanted to buy ground in Mannheim, but their bid failed because of the town council, which was not willing to sell land for the new factory.
-The day after its decision Engelhorn, who had become commercial director of the corporation, went to neighbouring Ludwigshafen and bought ground there.
+At first, they wanted to buy ground in Mannheim, but their bid failed because of the town council, which was not willing to sell land for the new factory.
+The day after its decision Engelhorn, who had become commercial director of the corporation, went to neighboring Ludwigshafen and bought ground there.

-The new venture was a great success and became soon an important chemical company.
+The new venture was a great success and soon became an important chemical company.
 Two years after its foundation BASF employed already more than 300 workers.
-It needed a few years only, until first steps towards a multinational company were made.
+It was only a few years before the first steps towards a multinational company were made.
 In 1873 a sales office was set up in New York.
 Three years later a production site in Butirki near Moscow was opened and in 1878 a French factory in Neuville-sur-Saône was taken over.

-From the beginning BASF was engaged in the chemical research.
+From the beginning, BASF was engaged in the chemical research.
 On behalf of Friedrich Engelhorn in 1868 the company appointed the chemist Heinrich Caro as first head of its laboratory.
 In collaboration with professor Carl Graebe and Carl Liebermann from Berlin University the first synthetic dyestuff alizarin was discovered.
-Finally in 1869 the path-breaking discovery was patented in Prussia, France and England.
+Finally, in 1869 the path-breaking discovery was patented in Prussia, France and England.